 Using SIEM For Basic Security Control

 A SIEM is mostly an automated log solution with out-of-the-box and customisable correlation rules.
-If out of the box, the rules don’t take into account your risks, the value of your assets and how your business processes interact with your.
+If out of the box, the rules don’t take into account your risks, the value of your assets and how your business processes interact with your technology.
 However, IT but can make some fairly good assumptions about detected hacking activity.

 A SIEM, for example, can detect when an account has had multiple failed log-ins, followed by a successful login.
 It can then follow the activity of the user after the login is ready for a security analyst to determine whether someone forgot his or her password or the account was ‘brute forced’.